 Jason Kreis made six changes to his starting lineup from the squad that took on the Columbus Crew last weekend, including in goal, where Earl Edwards Jr. made his first career MLS start after Joe Bendik was ruled out because of concussion protocol, and it couldn’t have been more of a nightmare game for the third-year pro.
 Kaká, Cyle Larin, Will Johnson, and Jonathan Spector were also out for this one.

-Ilsinho and Sapong, who now has 16 goals on the year, a Union record, both added their second goals of the afternoon in the second half, bringing the Union to their franchise record of six goals.
+Sapong, who now has 16 goals on the year, a Union record, and Ilsinho both added their second goals of the afternoon in the second half, bringing the Union to their franchise record of six goals.

 Orlando City saw far less in terms of decent scoring opportunities.
 Dom Dwyer had a header saved on the goal line in the ninth minute, but did pull one back to put the Lions on the board in the 72nd minute when he headed home a Yoshi Yotun free kick for his ninth goal of the season and fourth with the Lions.
 It was also Orlando’s first goal since Sept.
 27 against the New England Revolution, when the team broke out for a 6-1 win of their own that night.